 When it comes to food safety, Rentokil is always looking for ways to educate people on how to leverage the latest technologies for better support on pest control programs.

-What will you learn during the webinar series?
 Here are a few of the key takeaways:

 The current audit process

 Evidence-gathering, risk assessment, verification, roles and responsibilities, and follow-up.
 In a few words, this is what an external audit process looks like when auditors are in the field, looking for compliance with established specifications.

 Many food processors are taking proactive steps to provide accurate records and documentation to meet audit requirements.
 Their vendors, including pest control companies, are collecting data from barcoded devices, creating digital service reports, and providing data on websites.
 However, in the absence of a robust technology ecosystem, inputting data requires intensive labor, leaving the process susceptible to human error and inefficiency.